-The offset closet flange comes in handy and remedies the situations.
+The offset closet flange comes in handy and remedies the situation.
 The offset flange attaches the pipe off-center to your toilet.
 With the offset flange, you can decide to position the seat a few inches from the pipe opening to any angle of your choosing.

 A closet with a standard wax seal can easily fit with an offset toilet flange provided you buy a good one.